-(1) The derivative asset of \$2,989 and derivative liability of \$(559) related to the foreign exchange contracts and foreign currency option contracts are classified in other current assets and other current liabilities in the consolidated balance sheet as of December 31, 2016.
-The derivative asset of \$1,486 and derivative liability of \$(263) are classified in other current assets and other current liabilities in the consolidated balance sheet as of December 31, 2015.
-These foreign exchange contracts are subject to a master netting agreement with one financial institution.
-However, the Company has elected to record these contracts on a gross basis in the balance sheet.

-(2) The foreign currency interest rate hedge asset of \$4,900 is classified in other assets in the consolidated balance sheet as of December 31, 2016.
+- (1) The derivative asset of \$168 and derivative liability of \$(6,198) related to the forward foreign exchange contracts are classified in other current assets and other current liabilities in the consolidated balance sheet as of December 31, 2017.
+The derivative asset of \$2,985 and derivative liability of \$(543) are classified in other current assets and other current liabilities in the consolidated balance sheet as of December 31, 2017.
+The derivative asset of \$2,985 and derivative liability of \$(543) are classified in other current assets and other current liabilities in the consolidated balance sheet as of December 31, 2016.
+These forward foreign exchange contracts are subject to a master netting agreement with one financial institution.
+However, the Company has elected to record these contracts on a gross basis in the balance sheet. - (2) The foreign currency interest rate hedge asset of \$6,179 and \$4,900 is classified in other assets in the consolidated balance sheet as of December 31, 2017 and 2016, respectively.

-The net amount of existing gains as of December 31, 2016 that is expected to be reclassified from OCI into earnings within the next 12 months is immaterial.
+The net amount of existing gains as of December 31, 2017 that is expected to be reclassified from OCI into earnings within the next 12 months is immaterial.

-The following table provides a summary of the (losses) gains on derivatives designated as hedging instruments:
+The following table provides a summary of the (losses) gains on derivatives designated as cash flow hedging instruments:

-Years Years Ended December 31, Derivatives Designated as Cash Flow Hedging Instruments 2016 2015 2014 Forward exchange contracts: Net gain (loss) recognized in OCI(1) \$ 5,914 \$(3,748) \$(984) Net (loss) gain reclassified from OCI into income(2) \$(1,414) \$ 3,520 \$(160)
+Year Years Ended December 31, Derivatives Designated as Cash Flow Hedging Instruments 2017 2016 2015 Forward exchange contracts: Net (loss) gain recognized in OCI(1) \$(6,036) \$ 5,914 \$(3,748) Net (loss) gain reclassified from OCI into income(2) \$(2,685) \$(1,414) \$ 3,520